open/close all folders

-- Retired Badass: Retires to Oakvale with Brom after marrying him, though dialogue suggests that she remained somewhat active as a Hero.
+- Retired Badass: Retired to Oakvale with Brom after marrying him, though dialogue suggests that she remained somewhat active as a Hero.

 - Slashed Throat: How Jack of Blades kills her in order to get the Sword of Aeons.

 The Hero of Oakvale's roommate and best friend at the Guild, she becomes jealous of her friend's skill and success, and faces pressure from her brother Thunder to outshine him.
 They face each other in a Duel to the Death set up by Jack of Blades in the Arena, and if spared, she leaves Albion and becomes a hero in a faraway land after being shipwrecked.